dhiraj-patel/Monopoly/README.md

 		- Jackey: added a little sidebar done with paint. finished char select screen. will be working on getting the game actually to work.

+5.19.16:

+	IN HOME:

+		- Jackey: Added dice capabilities.
+Fonts are working appropriately.
+Game will start with appropiate number of players.

 PROJECT PLAN: